CRR7735/Dynamic-Gov-Project-Framework/Roles.md

 * Tester
 * Software Assurance

-# Acquisition Roles
+# Acquisition Management Roles
 * Agency Contract Administrator
-* Agency Contract Coordinator
+* Contract Coordinator
 * Project Contract Manager

 Note: One person may serve in several roles at the same time.
-The key is to acknowledge the role is not active in the project and ensure someone is responsible for performing each role.
+The key is to acknowledge the role is active in the project and ensure someone is responsible for performing each role.